At a glance, Dylan Cozens’s rise as an elite NHL prospect is a story that’s been told many times before.

-“It was always cold enough for me to have a backyard rink,” the native of Whitehorse, Yukon, told Sportsnet in a recent interview.
+“It was always cold enough for me to have a backyard rink,” the native of Whitehorse, Yukon, told Sportsnet in an interview last spring.
 “And that has really helped me get where I am today.”

 When you get right down to it, Cozens isn’t like other big-time NHL prospects, and that’s because of where he’s from and what he’s had to do to get where he is today.

 Currently in his fourth season with the WHL’s Lethbridge Hurricanes, Cozens achieved his ultimate goal last June when the Buffalo Sabres selected him seventh overall in the NHL Entry Draft.
 Now he’s set to become just the third player born in the Yukon to play in the world’s most prestigious hockey league, according to Hockey Reference.